leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 ## Holder Binding

-The verifier MUST be able to verify that the wallet sending the presentation proof is the same wallet that received the credential from which the presentation proof was derived.
+The verifier MUST be able to verify that the mediator sending the presentation proof is the same mediator that received the credential from which the presentation proof was derived.

 ## Non-linkability and data minimization

 The verifier MUST NOT be able to infer information about data or subjects not present in the presentation.
-This includes any association between the wallet or subject and other issuers and verifiers not associated with the presentation.
+This includes any association between the mediator or subject and other issuers and verifiers not associated with the presentation.
 In particular, colluding verifiers MUST NOT be able to infer data not present in presentation proofs.

 ## Revocation